How to install one of my Zen Cart mods

 Zip File Structure

-If your cart is under (say) /httpdocs/public_html/, the instructions would be the same; cd to this location, then down into includes/modules/order_total and copy the file in.
+If your cart is under (say) /httpdocs/public_html/, the instructions would be the same; ftp to your site; cd to

 Templates and Core Files